samdods/DZLObjcAdditions/README.md

 The `dzlCombine` macro has exactly the same syntax as the `dzlSuper` macro, but does not require the method to be implemented on the underlying class.
 (The difference is that it will not silence the compiler's "must call super" warning if a method is declared with the `NS_REQUIRES_SUPER` attribute.)

+You can check if the underlying class implements the current method by calling `dzlCanCombine()`, which returns YES if the underlying class implements the same method from which it was called.
+Calling `dzlSuper` or `dzlCombine` will not cause any problems if the underlying class does not implement the method, so it's not always necessary to check.
+It is useful if the method is expected to return a particular value.

 ### @implementation_safe

 This is useful if you want to add a method to a class without risking replacing an existing implementation if one exists.